-Learn about the ONTAP ARP evaluation period for SAN volumes
+Learn about the ONTAP ARP/AI evaluation period for block-device workloads

-Beginning with ONTAP 9.17.1, ARP requires an evaluation period to determine if entropy levels for SAN volume workloads are suitable for ransomware protection.
-After ARP is enabled on a SAN volume, it monitors data continuously during an evaluation period to determine an optimal encryption threshold.
-ARP distinguishes between suitable and unsuitable workloads in the evaluated SAN volume and, if the workloads are determined to be suitable for protection, automatically sets an encryption threshold based on evaluation period statistics.
+Beginning with ONTAP 9.17.1, ARP/AI requires an evaluation period to determine if entropy levels for block-device workloads are suitable for ransomware protection.
+These workloads include SAN LUNs and hypervisor virtual disks (for example, VMware virtual disks in NFS datastores and, beginning with ONTAP 9.17.1P5, Hyper-V, KVM, and OpenStack virtual disks) stored in ONTAP volumes.
+After ARP is enabled on an eligible volume, ARP/AI actively monitors and protects the volume during the evaluation period while simultaneously determining an optimal encryption threshold.
+Detection and alerts can occur during the evaluation period using a conservative threshold while baseline thresholds are being established over the course of several days.
+ARP distinguishes between suitable and unsuitable workloads in the evaluated volume and, if the workloads are determined to be suitable for protection, automatically sets an encryption threshold based on evaluation period statistics.

 Understand entropy evaluation

-The system collects continuous encryption statistics in 10-minute intervals.
-During the evaluation, ARP snapshots are also continuously created every four hours.
-If the encryption percentage within an interval exceeds the optimal encryption threshold identified for this volume, an alert is triggered and snapshot retention time is increased.
+During the evaluation period, the system collects continuous encryption statistics in 10-minute intervals from supported block-device and hypervisor workloads.
+ARP periodic snapshots are also continuously created every four hours.
+If the encryption percentage within an interval exceeds the optimal encryption threshold identified for this volume, an alert is triggered, an Anti_ransomware_attack_backup snapshot is created, and snapshot retention time is increased on any periodic ARP snapshots.

 security anti-ransomware volume show -vserver <svm_name> -volume <volume_name>